 So, naturally I started researching cheap flights for a 5 to 7 day trip.
 I found flights to Singapore, Columbia, and Peru for under $400.
-But, the weather in each of these places seemed to be experiencing monsoon season with 80% daily rain totals for our entire stay.
-Not really the best short getaway for someone who needed a quick pick-me-up before a new job.
-That is when I stumbled upon a deal to Havana, Cuba.
+However, each of these destinations seemed to be experiencing monsoon season at the exact same time.
+Not really the best scenario for short getaway before starting a new job.
+Then I stumbled upon a deal to Havana, Cuba.
 Weather would be in the mid 80’s for our entire stay, and the $303 USD round trip between Buffalo and Havana was a last minute steal.

 I booked us on a 3 night, 4 day holiday (just in case we ran into weather on the way back) and we booked it 5 days prior to leaving.
 Cuba is very limited in terms of hotel rooms, so booking last minute was a little risky.
 Prior to booking our flight I took a quick peek on Airbnb to check on availability, and there appeared to be a wide range of options still available.

 STAY: Since this was a last minute booking, my Airbnb necessities were more simplified than usual.
 I needed a central location for walking, an English speaking host, and a balcony (for cigar smoking and general street gazing).
 We ended up booking Balcones Gizé – owned and operated by Gizelle and Pedro, a brother and sister team.
 Their place offered extras for a fee that included transportation to and from the airport, home cooked breakfast from the next door neighbor, and private transportation around the city.

 Pedro was a spectacular host, providing us with many helpful tips and recommendations, including securing me some Cohiba cigars and guiding us through a trip to the beach.